dariomtz/the-roadmap/docs/overview/get_started.md

 !!! note
     I am planning to build a guide to also cover this section.
-As of now, follow a FREE beginers course from any website, and search your questions online
+As of now, follow a FREE beginners course from any website, and search your questions online

 After learning these concepts, you can build many, many things already.